Jun 19, 2023

+I'm going to share a secret: Most lenders have approximately the same interest rate for most home loans.
 Why?
-Individual banks and mortgage companies don't determine interest rates every day.
-The secondary market does.
+Individual banks and mortgage companies don't determine the interest rates every day.
+The market does.

-So my interest rate for a Fannie Mae 30-year fixed rate mortgage should be pretty similar to the bank down the street and the credit union across town for the same loan.
+So my interest rate for a Fannie Mae 30-year fixed rate mortgage should be pretty similar to the bank down the street and the credit union across town.
 There are exceptions, which I'll tell you about in a sec.

 Nevertheless, you have many lenders to choose from.
 How do you make sure you're getting the best interest rate possible?